sachinganapathy13579/Association-Rules/README.md

 # Association-Rules

-## Prepare Association rules for the all the data sets.
+## Prepare Association rules for the data sets.

     * Trying different values of support and confidence.
     * Observing the change in number of rules for different support and confidence values.